 Our Curriculum Intent

-Our diverse school community contributes to our curriculum in many ways; for example, organising our recent Diwali celebration and working in school with our children.
+Our diverse school community contributes to our curriculum in many ways; for example, organising Diwali celebrations and inviting people from different faiths to work in school with the children.
 The school continues to involve its stakeholders in developing our curriculum offer.

 Our curriculum is structured for year groups as they progress through the school.
 Teachers plan from a central document for their year group.
 Each year group’s curriculum document is available to governors, parents and carers via the school website.
-We are in the process of reviewing these documents to ensure that our curriculum continues to meet the needs of all children, including our disadvantaged children and those with Special Educational Needs.
+We regularly review these documents to ensure that our curriculum continues to meet the needs of all children, including our disadvantaged children and those with Special Educational Needs.

 We believe that our LEARNER values (Learn Enjoy Achieve Respect Nurture Engage & Resilience) strongly underpin teaching and learning at Three Bridges.
 These are also linked to our Behaviour policy; children respond extremely well to our values and articulate them confidently.

 We believe that learning should be planned and sequenced so that new knowledge and skills build on previous learning.
-Children at Three Bridges should have the opportunity to develop the necessary knowledge and skills to take advantage of opportunities, responsibilities and experiences of later life, for example, our partnership with Virgin Atlantic ensures that our Year 6 pupils have access to the world of STEM and engineering.
+Children at Three Bridges should have the opportunity to develop the necessary knowledge and skills to take advantage of opportunities, responsibilities and experiences of later life, for example, our partnership with Brownings Farm ensures that all children have the opportunity to learn about nature, farming and conservation.
 We aim to develop a mastery approach to learning and challenge learners at all levels.
-We promote mental health and well-being through the curriculum, using materials from Education for Safeguarding, which has been developed by West Sussex County Council (E4S).
+We promote mental health and well-being through the curriculum, using materials from Education for Safeguarding, which have been developed by West Sussex County Council (E4S).